apache/activemq-artemis/docs/user-manual/en/security.md

-When messaging clients are connected to servers, or servers are connected to other servers (e.g. via bridges) over an untrusted network then Apache ActiveMQ allows that traffic to be encrypted using the Secure Sockets Layer (SSL) transport.
+When messaging clients are connected to servers, or servers are connected to other servers (e.g. via bridges) over an untrusted network then Apache ActiveMQ Artemis allows that traffic to be encrypted using the Secure Sockets Layer (SSL) transport.

 For more information on configuring the SSL transport, please see [Configuring the Transport](configuring-transports.md).

 ## Basic user credentials

-Apache ActiveMQ ships with a security manager implementation that reads user credentials, i.e. user names, passwords and role information from properties files on the classpath called `activemq-users.properties` and `activemq-roles.properties`.
+Apache ActiveMQ Artemis ships with a security manager implementation that reads user credentials, i.e. user names, passwords and role information from properties files on the classpath called `activemq-users.properties` and `activemq-roles.properties`.
 This is the default security manager.